syncfusion-content/maui-docs/MAUI/Range-Selector/ticks.md

 You can change the active and inactive major ticks color of the Range Selector using the [`ActiveFill`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderTickStyle.html#Syncfusion_Maui_Sliders_SliderTickStyle_ActiveFill) and [`InactiveFill`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderTickStyle.html#Syncfusion_Maui_Sliders_SliderTickStyle_InactiveFill) properties of the [`MajorTickStyle`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderTickStyle.html?tabs=tabid-1) class.

-The active side of the Range Selector is between start and end thumbs.
+The active side of the Range Selector is between the start and end thumbs.

 The inactive side of the Range Selector is between the [`Minimum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.NumericRangeSliderBase.html#Syncfusion_Maui_Sliders_NumericRangeSliderBase_Minimum) value and the left thumb, and the right thumb and the [`Maximum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.NumericRangeSliderBase.html#Syncfusion_Maui_Sliders_NumericRangeSliderBase_Maximum) value.